Geodesics and Global Properties of the Liouville Solution in General Relativity with a Scalar Field

 the variable $\chi$ playing the role of time.
 The quadratic form $d\Om$ is the Lorentzian metric of constant curvature on the one sheeted hyperboloid.
 In case $c=l^2>0$, $l>0$ (naked singularity), we introduce new space coordinate $\rho$ by the differential equation

 Its general solution is

 Now the Liouville metric is

 It is not in Friedmann-like form, because the time coordinate is $\chi$.
-Note that the Liouville metric cannot be brought into the Friedmann form in quadrant I or III because any spacelike section does not evolve.
+Note that the Liouville metric cannot be brought into the Friedmann form in quadrant I or III, because sections $s=\text{const}$ are time-like.